Psionics (Dungeons & Dragons): Psionic classes

 In 1st edition, there was no specific character class for psionics.
 In 2nd edition, only one psionic character class was introduced, the Psionicist.
 In 3rd edition this class was renamed "Psion", and various new alternate classes were introduced based on psionics usage.
 Psionics Handbook was later updated for version 3.5 with the Expanded Psionics Handbook, and new material was added in the Complete Psionic book.

 In the fourth edition, psionic power is considered to be a power source on a par with martial, divine, arcane, or primal power.
 The Psion was reintroduced as a psionic controller, along with the Ardent, Battlemind, and Monk.

 Monk

 In 4th edition, the Monk uses the psionic power source.

-Psion / Psionicist
+Psion/Psionicist

 Psionicists and Psions are dedicated to the usage of psionic power.

-A Psionicist is much like a Wizard, except that his powers derive from his mind rather than external agencies.
-As Psionicists gain experience, they gain access to more attack and defense strategies and to more psionic powers.
+The powers of a Psionicist come from the mind, rather than external agencies as with a Wizard, and as Psionicists rise in level they will have access to additional attack and defense strategies as well as more psionic powers.